This morning, Star Pride is docked in St. George's, Grenada.

 The weather is perfect tonight for a BBQ on deck.
 The galley brigade has prepared every dish imaginable for the event.
 Grilled steak, lamb, lobster, a roasted whole pig, and a gigantic paella pan filled with rice and seafood.

-The BBQ was a huge hit with every guest from what we could see.
+From what we could see, the BBQ was a huge hit with every guest.
 And, everything was very well prepared and delicious.
 Rickee especially liked the shrimp cocktail.

 After dinner, Windstar invited a local group of entertainers on board to perform steel drum music.
 It was a fun and festive evening filled with good food and good entertainment.